Invisalign vs. SmileDirectClub: How They Compare

 How much does SmileDirectClub cost?

-Like most mail-order aligners, SmileDirectClub offers much more straightforward pricing than Invisalign.
-Their aligner kit costs $2,050 as a one-time payment.
+Like most mail-order aligners, SmileDirectClub offered more straightforward pricing than Invisalign.
+Their aligner kit was priced at $2,050 as a one-time payment.

-Payment plans are also available with $250 down and monthly payments for $89 or less for 26 months.
+Payment plans were also available with $250 down and monthly payments for $89 or less for 26 months.

 Insurance: can you get reimbursed for care?